SumoLogic/sumologic-documentation/docs/dashboards-new/panels/table-charts.md

 Table charts are the default chart type in the **Aggregates** tab.
 They are useful for listing the type and number of events that have occurred, such as the type of error that occurs the most in your system.
 To create a table chart, use a search query that provides at least a few data points in the **Aggregates** tab.

-For example, you could use the following query to create a simple table chart:
+For example, you'd use the following query to create a simple table chart:

 `(error OR fail*) AND exception | count by _sourceCategory | sort by _count`